ftctechnh/ftc_app/README.md

 # Swerve Robotics FTC Library

 Welcome to the Swerve Robotics library support for the FTC Android Robot Controller Library The purpose of the Swerve Robotics library is to augment the robot controller library in order to simplify programming for FTC teams.
+The aim is not to change what's there, just to make it better.
+You might also want to check out our related project, the Swerver Robotics Tools Suite, also here on GitHub.

-Notable features of the library include:
+Notable features of the Swerve Robotics FTC Library include:

 *   A *synchronous OpMode* that brings back the synchronous, linear programming style with which teams have been familiar with from previous seasons, and which is more amenable